antonellabasso/antonellabasso.github.io/_assignments/testing_bias.md

                                   # or american indian and alaska native not specified, and no other races
     'Asian alone',                # asian alone
-    'Native Hawaiian',            # native hawaiian and other pacific islander alone 'Some Other Race alone',      # some Oother race alone 'Two or More Races']          # two or more races
+    'Native Hawaiian',            # native hawaiian and other pacific islander alone 'Some Other Race alone',      # some other race alone 'Two or More Races']          # two or more races

 # bar graph by group membership